felipejsm/felipe-moyses/_posts/2018-01-30-reading-plans.md

 ## Lots of Books
 ![lots of books](../images/post_1/books.jpg)

+> "Books are a uniquely portable magic." by *Stephen King*

 My 2018 book's to read list is as follow:

 ## #1 - The Stand